CutmanMike/gvhre/Classes.md

   Delay(1);

   // Register the class and what team they represent.
-  // 0 = Huamns, 1 = Ghouls
+  // GVHADD_HUMAN_TEAM = Huamns, GVHADD_GHOUL_TEAM = Ghouls
-  RegisterClass("DummyPlayer", 0);
+  RegisterClass("DummyPlayer", GVHADD_HUMAN_TEAM);

   // Now register the traits.
-  // The second argument is the trait inventory item.
+  //The second argument is the trait inventory item.
 The third is currently unused, so leave it as an empty string.

-  RegisterTrait("DummyPlayer", "Trait_Alpha", "");
+  RegisterTrait("DummyPlayer", "Trait_Alpha");
-  RegisterTrait("DummyPlayer", "Trait_Beta", "");
+  RegisterTrait("DummyPlayer", "Trait_Beta");
-  RegisterTrait("DummyPlayer", "Trait_Gamma", "");
+  RegisterTrait("DummyPlayer", "Trait_Gamma");
-  RegisterTrait("DummyPlayer", "Trait_Delta", "");
+  RegisterTrait("DummyPlayer", "Trait_Delta");
-  RegisterTrait("DummyPlayer", "Trait_Epsilon", "");
+  RegisterTrait("DummyPlayer", "Trait_Epsilon");
-  RegisterTrait("DummyPlayer", "Trait_Zeta", "");
+  RegisterTrait("DummyPlayer", "Trait_Zeta");
-  RegisterTrait("DummyPlayer", "Trait_Eta", "");
+  RegisterTrait("DummyPlayer", "Trait_Eta");
-  RegisterTrait("DummyPlayer", "Trait_Theta", "");
+  RegisterTrait("DummyPlayer", "Trait_Theta");
-  RegisterTrait("DummyPlayer", "Trait_Iota", "");
+  RegisterTrait("DummyPlayer", "Trait_Iota");
-  RegisterTrait("DummyPlayer", "Trait_Kappa", "");
+  RegisterTrait("DummyPlayer", "Trait_Kappa");
-  RegisterTrait("DummyPlayer", "Trait_Lambda", "");
+  RegisterTrait("DummyPlayer", "Trait_Lambda");
 }

-// This script also needs to be run for the client!
+// IMPORTANT!
+This script also needs to be run for the client!

 script "MyRegisterScript_Client" OPEN CLIENTSIDE
 {
     if(IsNetworkGame())
     {
         ACS_NamedExecuteWithResult("MyRegisterScript");
     }
 }
 ```

 ### Setting up the HUD

 In ACS again, you will need to define what GVH:RE will display on the HUD.
 You may notice the absense of SBARINFO in this mod.
 This is because the entire HUD is handled via ACS and user cvars.
+You can use another acs file if you wish, as long as it #includes **GVHADD.acs** again.

 Your HUD script MUST be an named script, and must use the pattern "GVH_LoadHud_(CLASSNAME HERE)" and take one argument.
-The rest of the script will be setting user cvars to maniuplate the HUD.
-The following CVARs must be set using SetUserCvarString, affecting the ```ConsolePlayerNumber()```.
+The rest of the script will be setting user cvars to maniuplate the HUD using the function **UpdateHud**. **UpdateHud** takes a string element to choose which element of the HUD to manipulate, and a string for what to put in that element.
+The HUD elements are listed below:

 - **gvh_hud_wep_1** - The weapon actor used for slot 1.
 - **gvh_hud_wepicon_1** - The graphic displayed for the weapon in slot 1's primary fire.